Main Menu

 Upside Down Pizza

-Fry hamburger, onion, salt and pepper. in skillet till browned, then add pizza sauce and soup.
+Fry hamburger, onion, salt and pepper, in skillet until browned, then add pizza sauce and soup.
 On top of this put 2 tubes of biscuits or make your own biscuits with Bisquick.
 Simmer on top of stove with lid on for 30 minutes or until biscuits are done.

 Recipe from 1981 Indiana church cookbook